ea7kir/atomic-repeater/README.md

 # atomic-repeater

 ## Work in Progress
-- This is simply a holding page for what is to come
+- This is simply a holding page until ready to publish
-- ED7TMP Repeater on the BATC Streamer when testing
+- ED7TMP Repeater is on the BATC Streamer when testing

 ## Intent
 - An easy to build DATV repeater